• broken image

 Always happy and friendly

-He is a sociable boy who likes other dogs and loves people - but he does not like cats.
-He would like a home where someone is around much of the day and he would like a garden to mooch in, as well as going on exciting twice daily walks.
+Nick is a sociable boy who likes other dogs and loves people - but he does not like cats.
+He would like a home where someone is around much of the day and he would like a garden to mooch in, as well as going on exciting walks.
 He is as sleek and smooth coated as his photo shows and is a medium sized, well mannered lad of about 25kg.

 Nick is intelligent, eager to please and loves to interact with people.
 His long whip of a tail sways and wags happily.
 He is a thinker and a do-er and he would hate being left all day with nothing to do and would likely get bored and into mischief.